OlivierOribes/N-Body_Gravitational_Simulator/README.md

 ./simulation
 ```

-The NASA reference files (`Fichiers de données Horizon System/horizons_results_<Body>.txt`) must sit in the same working directory as the executable — copy them next to it, or run from that folder.
+The NASA reference files (`Fichiers de données Horizon System/horizons_results_<Body>.txt`) must sit in the same working directory as the executable, copy them next to it, or run from that folder.
 The program prints its total run time and writes its output files (positions, energies, orbital-norm differences, …) in the current directory.

 ### Visualizing results

-1. Run one of the `tools/` helpers to split the raw diagnostic output into per-planet files.
+1. Run one of the [`tools/` helpers](#tools-helpers) to split the raw diagnostic output into per-planet files.
 2. Plot them with the ready-made scripts in `Gnuplot Script/`, or
 3. Feed the raw position files to `Codes/Animation2D_V1.py` (requires `matplotlib` + `ffmpeg`) to reproduce the animations found in `Animations/`.